Last updated: July 2nd, 2023

 Something that keeps me up at night is the thought of how much plastic is floating in the ocean.

 So the fact that Vivaia aims for zero waste and takes recycled water bottles out of the sea to repurpose them as shoes is a great plus.

 That, coupled with the rest of their sustainable production process, helps me rest a little easier at night.

 My Vivaia pointy flats are beautiful shoes that I’m excited to wear over and over.
 And Vivaia has no shortage of adorable designs.

 I had a hard time picking out my first pair–I even had to poll my friends and family to help me decide.

 I’ve walked several miles in my Vivaia shoes without experiencing aching feet, blisters, or other pain.

 Plus, these comfortable shoes also fit well and are true to size.
 That’s what I call conscious comfort.

-Even though I wore my Vivaias constantly over the summer (and still wear them a ton around the house during winter), they’ve hardly worn down at all.
+Even though I wore my Vivaias constantly last summer and frequently around the house during winter, they’ve hardly worn down at all.
 I feel like they could keep going for miles and miles yet.

 Vivaia’s signature knit is a very durable material, and you can tell that they have quality and careful stitching.